Crawling a website

 Pick a descriptive name.
 That way you can distinguish them later if you have multiple domains.
 E.g. ‘my-domain-com’ or ‘my-store’.

 Search.io's crawler then visits your website pages, processes the html document of each page and stores records in your collection.
-The initial indexing process takes about 30 seconds to complete.
-If not all pages have been indexed as part of the initial setup, the process will continue in the background.
-The time to index all your webpages depends on the size of your site.
+The initial crawling process takes about 30 seconds to complete.
+If not all pages have been crawled as part of the initial setup, the process will continue in the background.
+The time to crawl all your webpages depends on the size of your site.

 If the pages you want to make accessible via search are spread across multiple domains or sub-domains, you can add additional domains.
 Once added, the content on the domains will automatically be indexed.